Edgar3g/google_africa_developer_schoolship_2021/README.md

 # Google Africa Developer Schoolship 2021

 ## What is Google Africa Developer Schoolship ?
--   The Google Africa Developer Scholarship program has sponsored 45,000 aspiring developers in Africa to skill up with Pluralsight Skills, supported by the Google Developer community.
+-   Google Africa Developer Scholarship program is a Grow with Google, Andela, and Pluralsight partnership to support software developers in Africa on Android, Google Cloud, and Mobile Web courses.
+The aim of this program is to continuously engage with aspiring and existing developers on these tracks to become professional developers with skills that can get them opportunities after the program.
+.

     This program has multiple phases for you to gain access to excellent Pluralsight Skills courses as well as support from the GADS program and the Google Developer Community.
 All of this is to help you upskill on important Google technologies.